|Bruschetta was served at our table each evening. Tom ate my share the way he often does when such items are served.

 We’ve had an exceptional experience at Puri Bagus Lovina with all the thoughtful attention we received from the management staff in appreciation for our four days of stories highlighting their exquisite property.
-We couldn’t be more appreciative for the many ways they reached out to us.
+We could not be more grateful for the many ways they have reached out.

-Today, we’re posting photos of the delicious and beautifully presented meals during the four night stay.
-Not only was the food in the superb category but the gracious service and attention to detail further exemplified the objectives of this Balinese resort abundant in charm, ambiance and service.
+Today we display pictures of delicious and beautifully presented meals during the four-night stay.
+Not only was the food in the superb category, but the gracious service and attention to detail further exemplified the objectives of this Balinese resort abundant in charm, ambiance and service.

-Not a single meal disappointed us.
-Flavorful, fresh and well seasoned platters were placed in front of us, course after course, never faltering in perfect timing and graciousness.
-Beverages were served exactly as we prefer with lots of ice (an American thing) and in big frosty glasses.
+We were never disappointed with a single meal.
+Tasty, fresh and well-seasoned dishes were placed in front of us, of course afterwards, never weakening in perfect timing and courtesy.
+Drinks were served just as we prefer with plenty of ice (an American thing) and in large iced glasses.

-Management had encouraged us to notify them of any less than ideal food or service.
-Long ago we accepted the realities of “island time” as we had no need or desire to mention that which is merely cultural in Bali…no rush, easy does it.
+We were encouraged by management to inform them about any less than ideal food or service.
+Long ago, we accepted the realities of “island time” because we did not need or want to mention what is simply cultural in Bali… no rush, easy does it.